soxueren/atsd/api/data/series/examples/query-aggr-threshold.md

 ## Description

-Threshold aggregation functions compute threshold violation statistics for each period based on the specified min/max threhold range.
+Threshold aggregation functions compute threshold violation statistics for each period based on the specified min/max threshold range.

-* THRESHOLD_COUNT - Number of consecutive samples where the value was above the specified `max` threshold or it was below the specified `min` threshold.
+* `THRESHOLD_COUNT` - Number of consecutive samples where the value was above the specified `max` threshold or below the specified `min` threshold.
-* THRESHOLD_DURATION - Number of milliseconds in all intervals where the value was above the specified `max` threshold or it was below the specified `min` threshold.
+* `THRESHOLD_DURATION` - Number of milliseconds in all intervals where the value was above the specified `max` threshold or below the specified `min` threshold.
-* THRESHOLD_PERCENT - 100 * (1-THRESHOLD_DURATION/Period Length).
+* `THRESHOLD_PERCENT` - 100 * (1-THRESHOLD_DURATION/Period Length).
 Measures the % of time when the value was within the thresholds: below `max` and above `min`.

 ## Request